Educational Tools and Supplies

 Several commercial wasp traps or homemade wasp traps.

-NOW YOU HAVE THEM: HOW TO GET BEES IN A HIVE
+NOW YOU HAVE THEM: HOW TO GET BEES INTO A HIVE

 Three Methods - video Paul Kelly, University of Guelph